How To Study For the CDL Pre-Trip InspectionThis is a basic guide on how to study for a CDL pre-trip inspection test

 It is your responsibility as a professional truck driver to ensure your truck is safe and road-ready.
 This means not only is it safe to operate, but it is free of issues that cause accidents.
 This has other benefits too.
 By catching any problems yourself, you are less likely to get a violation.

 It Saves Extra Costs

 With any situation, catching a problem before it’s a bigger problem is ideal.
-Instead of finding out you have a major repair, you can find it while it’s easily fixed.
+Instead of finding out you have a major repair, you might be able to find it while it’s still easily fixable.
 Plus, you have time to take it to a shop rather than a roadside service that costs more and is less convenient.
-And let’s not forget about how expensive towing is
+And let’s not forget about how expensive towing is.

 Steps in Studying for a CDL Pre-Trip Inspection

-Now that you know how important a CDL pre-inspection is to your livelihood, here are the steps in conducting one.
+Now that you know how important a CDL pre-trip inspection is to your livelihood, here are the steps in conducting one.
 We showcase these steps to help you study for what the exam requires.

 Under the Hood